Abuja: History

 The final report was submitted to the pioneer Executive Secretary of FCDA, Alhaji Abubakar Koko, on 15 February 1979.
 In the preface to the master plan, the following declaration was made by IPA:

 The master plan for Abuja defined the general structure and major design elements of the city that are now visible.
 More detailed design of the central areas of the capital, particularly its monumental core, was accomplished by Japanese architect Kenzo Tange, with his team of city planners at Kenzo Tange and Urtec company.
 Most countries relocated their embassies to Abuja, and many maintain their former embassies as consulates in Lagos, the commercial capital of Nigeria.
 Abuja is the headquarters of the Economic Community of West African States (ECOWAS) and the regional headquarters of OPEC.
 Abuja and the FCT have experienced huge population growth; it has been reported that some areas around Abuja have been growing at 20% to 30% per year.
 Squatter settlements and towns have spread rapidly in and outside the city limits.
 Tens of thousands of people have been evicted since former FCT minister Nasir Ahmad el-Rufai started a demolition campaign in 2003.

+Abuja is a planned city built mainly in the 1980s based on a master plan by International Planning Associates (IPA), a consortium of three American planning and architecture firms made up of Wallace, Roberts, McHarg & Todd (WRMT – a group of architects) as the lead, Archi systems International (a subsidiary of the Howard Hughes Corporation), and Planning Research Corporation.
+The Central Business District of Abuja was designed by Japanese architect Kenzo Tange.

 Administration

-Abuja city is run by the Abuja Municipal Area Council.
-In addition to the civic administration the city is the location for the federal government of Nigeria, and likewise the Federal Capital Territory Administration which is responsible for the encompassing Federal Capital Territory.

-Abuja Municipal Area Council

-The Abuja Municipal Area Council is the local government responsible for administration of the city.
-Councillorship and chairmanship elections are held regularly.
-The People's Democratic Party won the 2013 election, as it had in 2010.
-The Abuja Municipal Area Council is located in the eastern wing of the Federal Capital Territory of Nigeria.

-Federal Capital Territory Administration

-The Federal Capital Territory is headed by the Federal Capital Territory Minister, Malam Muhammad Bello, who is appointed by the central government.
-The Federal Capital Territory Minister appoints members to the Abuja Metropolitan Management Council.

-The Federal Capital Territory's ministers have been as follows: